collectiv-ai/collectiv-ai-control-center-app/README.md

 > **Status:** Architecture & UI only – all integrations are running in **Safe Mode** (no real shell commands executed yet).
 > This app is the **central cockpit** for a local AI + Security + Crypto ecosystem on a **MacBook Pro M2 Max**.

+CollectivAI Control Center is built to manage a full local AI + Security + Crypto stack on a single macOS machine –
+privacy‑first, node‑driven, and 100% under the operator’s control.

 ---

 ## ✨ Overview

-The **CollectiVAI Control Center** is a SwiftUI macOS app that acts as a
+The **CollectivAI Control Center** is a SwiftUI macOS app that acts as a
 **single pane of glass** for a complex local ecosystem:

 - Local AI (Ollama, PrivateGPT, agents)